Cliff Portwood: Singing career

 Moving to Melbourne permanently in the early 1970s, he became a successful recording artist and TV personality, earning five gold records and appearing on Channel 7's The Penthouse Club most weekends.
-During his career he met and performed with such people as Keith Moon, Bernard Cribbins, Tommy Cooper, Frankie Vaughan and Dick Emery.
+During his career, he met and performed with such people as Keith Moon, Bernard Cribbins, Tommy Cooper, Frankie Vaughan and Dick Emery.
 Portwood returned to England in the early 1980s, on his return he appeared on several talent shows and in 1982 recorded a World Cup song with members of the 1966 FIFA World Cup squad; "Up there oh England" was pulled due to a licensing issue on the B-side.
 The song was done in conjunction with his producer friend, Mike Brady, who wrote the original song "Up There Cazaly", a number one in Australia.
 The licensing issue was eventually resolved in time for the 2010 FIFA World Cup.

-In the late 1990s he had for several years been going to Florida and successfully singing on the cabaret circuit there in the winter months, until a lung condition meant he had to return full-time to England in 2008.
-There he regularly watched Portsmouth play at Fratton Park, and lived in Alton, Hampshire, until his death.
+In the late 1990s, he had been going to Florida for several years and successfully singing on the cabaret circuit there in the winter months until a lung condition meant he had to return full-time to England in 2008.
+There, he regularly watched Portsmouth play at Fratton Park and lived in Alton, Hampshire until his death.
 He died in hospital at Basingstoke on 10 January 2012, after losing his battle with lung disease.